 If you’re a fan of Chinese food or you fancy trying something different, I’m confident you will love this recipe.
 The preparation time is longer than the actual cooking time, and can be a bit fiddly, but persevere as it is worth it.

 I always choose lean pork mince, under 8% fat, to keep this recipe nice and healthy.

 - 1 pack pork mince (as this is a main meal, I use 500g for two of us)

 - Can of water chestnuts (these are usually around 140g)

 - 1 tablespoon of reduced salt soy sauce

 - 2 tablespoons oyster sauce

-- 1 tablespoon dry white wine or dry sherry
+- A tablespoon of dry white wine or dry sherry

 - 1 teaspoon sugar